-Tigris uses FoundationDB’s transactional key-value interface as its underlying storage engine.
+Tigris uses FoundationDB's transactional key-value interface for its underlying metadata storage.
 This separation of compute from storage allows Tigris to focus its attention on higher level concerns, instead of lower level ones.
-For example, we’d prefer to spend our time figuring out how to incorporate an OLTP database, search indexing system, job queue, and event bus into a single transactional domain instead of spending our time building and testing a custom solution for storing petabytes of data in a durable and replicated manner.
 In other words, we leverage FoundationDB to handle the hard problems of durability, replication, sharding, transaction isolation, and load balancing so we can focus on higher level concerns.

-Building a new data platform on top of an existing distributed transactional key value interface like FoundationDB may not be the most efficient approach, but it heavily skews the implementation towards "correct and reliable by default", even in the face of extreme edge cases.
+Building a new storage platform on top of an existing distributed transactional key value interface like FoundationDB heavily skews the implementation towards "correct and reliable by default", even in the face of extreme edge cases.
 Many existing distributed databases still struggle to pass the most basic aspects of Jepsen testing even after over a decade of development.
-At Tigris, we value correctness, reliability, and user experience over raw performance.
+At Tigris, we greatly value correctness, reliability, and user experience.
 The generic abstraction of a transactional, sorted key-value store is flexible enough to support many kinds of access patterns, as well as enable rapid feature development.
 For example, a secondary index is just another key-value pair pointing from the secondary index key to the primary index key.
 Searching for records via this secondary index is as simple as a range scan on the key-value store and doing point reads on the primary index to retrieve the records.
 Ensuring the secondary index is always consistent only requires that the secondary index key is written in the same FoundationDB transaction in which the primary record is updated.

-Our goal is to provide a cohesive API for collections and streams that all work together.
-We use FoundationDB’s transactions to ensure the invariants of these data structures remain intact regardless of the different failure modes your cluster might encounter.
+We use FoundationDB's transactions to ensure the invariants of these data structures remain intact regardless of the different failure modes the cluster might encounter.